Interview Query

 • V2 vs V3 - Python 2 and Python 3 are incompatible.

-• Mobile development - Python is great for desktop and server applications, but weaker for mobile development.
+• Mobile development - Python is great for desktop and server applications but weaker for mobile development.

-• Memory consumption - Python is not great for memory intensive applications.
+• Memory consumption - Python is not great for memory-intensive applications.

 19. Explain the zip() and enumerate() functions.

-The enumerate() function returns the indexes of all items in lists, dictionaries, sets and other iterables.
+The enumerate() function returns the indexes of all items in lists, dictionaries, sets, and other iterables.
 The zip() function combines multiple iterables.

 20. Define PYTHONPATH.

-PYTHONPATH tells Python Interpreter where to locate module files imported into a program.
+PYTHONPATH tells the Python Interpreter where to locate module files imported into a program.
 The role is similar to PATH.
 PYTHONPATH includes both the source library directory and the source code directories.

 String Manipulation Python Interview Questions